Loose ear decompositions and their applications to right-angled Artin groups: Introduction

-Accordingly, in the first sections, we consider ears and call RAAGs with ears as underlying graphs ear RAAGs.
-In the first section, we characterise all elements in ear RAAGs that arise from degree $2$ vertices without specifying that these are generators.
-We determine in the second section when two such elements arise from adjacent vertices as well as all elements that arise from degree $1$ vertices.
-Again, this is done without specifying that the latter elements are generators.
+In the initial sections, we consider ears and call RAAGs with ears as underlying graphs ear RAAGs.
+In the second section, we characterize elements in almost all ear RAAGs that arise from degree $2$ vertices without specifying that these are generators (Lemma~\ref{lem:degtwovertices}).
+We determine in the third section when two such elements arise from adjacent vertices (Proposition~\ref{prop:adjacency}) as well as all elements that arise from degree $1$ vertices (Lemma~\ref{lem:degonevertices}).
+Subsequently, we characterize in the fourth section vertex bases in ear RAAGs that do not meet the conditions of the previous sections (Proposition~\ref{prop:specialcases}).
 We call these elements arising from degree $1$ or $2$ vertices pearls.
 In particular, pearls are vertex generators.
-In the third section, we characterise the sets of pearls in ear RAAGs that correspond exactly to vertex bases and call such sets pearl chains.
+In the fifth section, we characterize the sets of pearls in ear RAAGs that correspond exactly to vertex bases (Lemma~\ref{lem:pathpearlchains} and Lemma~\ref{lem:cyclepearlchains}) and call such sets pearl chains.
 This is non-trivial as there is no guarantee to obtain a vertex basis just by picking vertex generators.
 Although pearl chains do not fit into T.\!
 Koberda's dictionary, they still pertain to its realm because we do not state that they are actually generating sets.
-Using them, we also characterise ear decompositions and loose ear decomposition of a graph $\Gamma$ in terms of its associated RAAG $A(\Gamma)$ in this section.
-To be more explicit, a loose ear decomposition of $\Gamma$ is equivalent to a specific iterated amalgamated product of ear RAAGs that is isomorphic to $A(\Gamma)$. \\
+Using them, we also characterize ear decompositions and loose ear decomposition of a graph $\Gamma$ in terms of its associated RAAG $A(\Gamma)$ in this section.
+To be more explicit, a loose ear decomposition of $\Gamma$ is equivalent to a specific iterated amalgamated product of ear RAAGs that is isomorphic to $A(\Gamma)$ (Theorem~\ref{thm:looseears}). \\